The Arts Society Falmouth

 Late 19th century, East meets West in Europe and Japonisme revolutionised Western Art

-Venue: Maritime Museum Cornwall Lecture Theatre, Falmouth
+Venue: National Maritime Museum Cornwall Lecture Theatre, Falmouth

 Organised by: The Arts Society Falmouth